Tamupiwa/Challenges/README.md

 # Challenges

-A collection of solutions to coding challenges
+A collection of solutions to random coding challenges

 ## License